-Taxonomic differences between Thomson Unicomarine and participating laboratories' results were found in forty-two (42%) of the ninety-nine samples re-analysed.
-A summary of misidentified taxa is presented in Table 3 of the OS Summary Report.
-An average of 1.04 taxonomic errors per laboratory was recorded; in the worst instance eleven identification errors occurred.
+Taxonomic differences between Thomson Unicomarine and participating laboratories' results were found in 35 (32%) of the 108 samples re-analysed.
+A summary of mis-identified taxa is presented in Table 3 of the OS Summary Report.
+An average of 1.53 taxonomic errors per laboratory was recorded; in the worst instance, six identification errors occurred.
 A great variety of samples (and fauna) was received.
-Polychaetes accounted for 48% and Mollusa for 40% of the taxonomic errors with a variety of species responsible for these errors.
+Polychaetes accounted for 27%, Mollusa for 11% and Crustacea for 10% of the taxonomic errors, with a variety of species responsible for these errors.